Hedgefog/cs-snow-wars/README.md

 ### 📄 About

-__Snow Wars__ is a __Counter-Strike__ server-side modification based on snowballs fights with original Counter-Strike modes.
+__Snow Wars__ is a __Counter-Strike__ server-side modification that brings snowball fights to classic Counter-Strike modes with atmospheric and fun gameplay.

-#### Weapons and Artifacts

-- Snowball - deals 50 damage on hit
-- Slingshot - allows you to shoot snowballs with extra controlled power
-- Lemon Juice - adds radius damage to your snowballs, it's yellow for a reason and enemies find it humiliating
-- Down Jacket - reduces taken damage
-- Surprise Box - SURPRISE, but in the box

 ### 🔽 Download latest:
 - [Releases](../../releases)